gpospelov/arch-recipes/doc/step1-arch-in-virtual-machine.md

 ## How to roll back

-If you have killed the system and want's to get back: reboot from installation USB.
+If you have killed the system and want to get back: reboot from installation USB.

 ```
 mount -o subvol=root /dev/sda4 /mnt